Catherine Cartwright-Jones PhD

 Author: Henna Body Art in South Asia: Encyclopedia of Popular Culture in Asia and Oceania, Greenwood Press/ABC-CLIO

 PhD with dissertation on henna at Kent State University, Department of Geography, Spring 2015

 The Geographies of the Black Henna Meme Organism and the Epidemic of Para-phenylenediamine Sensitization: A Qualitative History.

 Catherine Cartwright-Jones runs TapDancing Lizard ® LLC and the Henna Page site group, and is constantly renovating, rewriting, and expanding the sites to better serve the henna community and explore the diversity of henna history, traditions, art and science.
 Catherine is the owner, and does most of the the writing, photography, webmastering, and business management, assisted by a team of workers.

 Catherine Cartwright-Jones began seriously studying henna in 1990.
 She has been a professional artist since 1970, and holds a pictorial arts degree from UCLA.
-She has a Masters of Liberal Studies degree from Kent State Univerisity, where she focused her master's work on henna.
-She is has completed her doctoral dissertation on henna in the department of Geography at Kent State University.
+She is has completed her masters and doctoral dissertation on henna in the department of Geography at Kent State University.

 Catherine has gone overseas the

 last several summers for research projects on henna's history and